BIOINFORMATICS AND DATA SCIENCE - 2022/3

 Attributes Developed | ||

-001 | To develop, debug and test data analysis scripts and functions in the programming language R | KP |
+001 | To develop, debug and test data analysis scripts and functions in the R programming language | KP |

-002 | To select and apply the appropriate descriptive statistics for categorical and numeric variables | CKP |
+002 | To select and apply the appropriate descriptive statistics for categorical and numeric variables, and critically interpret their results | KCP |

-003 | To apply the adequate statistical hypothesis test for questions involving measures of central tendency and 1-way association tables | CKP |
+003 | To select and apply adequate statistical hypothesis test for questions involving measures of central tendency and 1-way association tables, and critically interpret their results | KCP |

 004 | To display data graphically and interpret graphs | KP |

-005 | To conduct and interpret linear regression analysis | CKP |
+005 | To conduct linear regression analysis and critically interpret their results. | KCP |

-006 | To understand the basic elements of causal inference, and know their importance for the construction of designs and interpretation of data analyses | CKPT |
+006 | To understand the basic elements of causal inference, and know their importance for the construction of designs and interpretation of data analyses | KCPT |

-007 | To construct good designs for observational and experimental studies | CKPT |
+007 | To elicit hypotheses and construct effective study designs for observational and experimental studies | KCPT |

-008 | To apply and interpret the results of supervised and unsupervised learning and understand the fundamentals of machine learning like model complexity, model selection, overfitting. | CKP |
+008 | To apply, interpret, and evaluate the results of supervised and unsupervised methods and understand the fundamentals of machine learning like model complexity, model selection, overfitting. | KCP |

-009 | Apply and interpret results of methodologies to align and annotate the genomes | CKP |
+009 | Apply and interpret results of methodologies to align and annotate genomes and to analyse gene expression | KCP |

 Attributes Developed